Miss Miyazen Would Love to Get Closer to You

 Miss Miyazen Would Love to Get Closer to You (お近づきになりたい宮膳さん, Ochikadzuki ni Naritai Miyazen-san) is a Japanese manga series written and illustrated by Akitaka.
 It was initially published on the author's Pixiv account from April 2019 to August 2021.
 It was later acquired by Square Enix who published the series in their shōnen manga magazine Monthly Gangan Joker from February 2020 to August 2021.

+Synopsis

+The series is centered around the characters, Sakura Miyazen and Shota Matsuyabashi.
+Miyazen and Matsubayashi are polar opposites, with Miyazen being an upper-class girl and Matsubayashi being a delinquent.
+The two are oblivious to each other's feelings, and want to communicate with each other, but are not sure where to start.

 Publication

-Written and illustrated by Akitaka, Miss Miyazen Would Love to Get Closer to You was published on the author's Pixiv account from April 3, 2019 to August 20, 2021.
-It was also serialized in Square Enix's shōnen manga magazine Monthly Gangan Joker from February 22, 2020 to August 20, 2021.
+Written and illustrated by Akitaka, Miss Miyazen Would Love to Get Closer to You was published on the author's Pixiv account from April 3, 2019, to August 20, 2021.
+It was also serialized in Square Enix's shōnen manga magazine Monthly Gangan Joker from February 22, 2020, to August 20, 2021.
 The series' chapters were collected into four tankōbon volumes from February 22, 2020, to January 21, 2022.

 During their Anime NYC panel, Kodansha USA announced that they licensed the manga for English publication.